Lartsch/FediAct/README.md

 ## Additional notes
 1. Support for other Fedi software is planned
 2. There are several reasons why resolving/interacting might not work including:
-    - Not being logged in to your home instance
+    - Not being logged in to your home server
-    - Element identifiers have changed / the instance uses an unsupported flavour
+    - Element identifiers have changed / the server uses an unsupported flavour
-    - The external instance you are browsing or the originating instance of a toot is not Mastodon
+    - The external server you are browsing or the originating server of a toot is not Mastodon
-    - Your home instance has strong rate limiting and limited your IP
+    - Your home server has strong rate limiting and limited your IP
-    - Your home instance / the external instance / the original instance of a toot have defederated / are moderated
+    - Your home server / the external server / the original server of a toot have defederated / are moderated
     - The toot has not yet federated to your home instace (follow the account and toots should start federating)
-    - The instance you are browsing does not use 302 redirects for external toots
+    - The server you are browsing does not use 302 redirects for external toots
-    - The network conditions of your home instance or the external instance are bad (slow speed)
+    - The network conditions of your home server or the external server are bad (slow speed)
-    - That a toot is set to unlisted on its original instance may play a role
+    - That a toot is set to unlisted on its original server may play a role
 3. There can be delays because API calls have to be made and it is tries to avoid error 429 (too many requests).
 Especially if a page has many toots or you are scrolling through a feed really fast.
 4. If the extension fails to resolve content, the affected buttons will behave as if the extension weren't active (popup modal) and a notice ("Unresolved") is added to the toot